 We then spent the rest of the day wandering through the gardens, walking up to the viewpoint and exploring the zoo.
 (We were most excited to see the pandas and polar bears)!

 However, if you’d like to see more of the Palace inside then you can see an extra 20 rooms with the Grand Tour ticket for not too much extra money.
 Either way, there are several tour options available to suit everyone’s interests and budget.

-If you are musically inclined, why not end your visit to Vienna with an evening at the opera?
+If you’re musically inclined, why not end your 3 day trip to Vienna with an evening at the opera?
 It is possible to get tickets to shows on the day but if you’re after a particular show then booking in advance is crucial.